FancyGrid/awesome-grid/README.md

 ## Libraries
 * [FancyGrid](http://www.fancygrid.com/) - JavaScript grid library with charts integration and server communication.
 AngularJS directive and jQuery plugin.
 There is big form module.
-* [HandSontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table, has Polymer and AngularJS versions.
+* [HandSontable](http://handsontable.com/) - JavaScript Spreadsheet excel-like table.
+It has Polymer and AngularJS versions.
 * [KoolGrid](http://koolchart.com/koolgrid) - JavaScript Grid library.
-There are many features, declarative syntax but product looks out of date with old site design and functionality.
+There are many features, declarative syntax.
+Product looks out of date with old site design and functionality.
 * [RealGrid](http://www.realgrid.com/) - Proffesional grid library on Canvas for Enterprise but almost all docs on korean.

 ## Specific Libraries
 ###jQuery
 * [DataTables](http://datatables.net/) - Easy to use library.
-It is one of the most spread light solution on jQuery.
+It is number grid solution on jQuery.
 * [Dynatable](http://dynatable.com/) - JavaScript grid library on jQuery, there are basic features.
 Last update in 2014!
-* [JS Grid](http://js-grid.com/) - Light grid library with basic grid features.
+* [jsGrid](http://js-grid.com/) - Light grid library with basic grid features.
 Author is former core architect of [DevExpress](http://js.devexpress.com/).
-* [jqgrid](http://trirand.com/) - Variety of grid features, but not modern themes.
+* [jqGrid](http://trirand.com/) - Variety of grid features, but it has not modern themes.
 * [jTable](https://github.com/hikalkan/jtable) - All main features and focus on CRUD operations.
-* [SlickGrid](https://github.com/mleibman/SlickGrid) - Many features, has infinite feature (1 000 000 rows).
-Themes looks out of date,
-but since many features is well known.
+* [SlickGrid](https://github.com/mleibman/SlickGrid) - Many features.
+There is even infinite feature (1 000 000 rows).
+Themes looks out of date, but product is well known.
 Last update in 2014!

 ### AngularJS
 * [ag-grid](http://ag-grid.com/) - Number one grid solution on AngularJS.